edgedb/edgedb/docs/reference/ddl/migrations.rst

 .. eql:synopsis::

-    COMMIT MIGRATION ;
+    commit migration ;

 Description
 -----------

-``COMMIT MIGRATION`` runs the commands defined by the current migration and records the migration as the most recent migration in the database.
+The command ``commit migration`` executes all the commands defined by the current migration and records the migration as the most recent migration in the database.

-Issuing ``COMMIT MIGRATION`` outside of a migration block initiated by :eql:stmt:`START MIGRATION` is an error.
+Issuing ``commit migration`` outside of a migration block initiated by :eql:stmt:`start migration` is an error.

 Example